All Episodes

 It's tough to do with only one road.

-Uh no, I do.
+No, I do.

-I take different route in.
+I take a different route in.

-Well, you know, I go through my email uh a lot, uh, and I I spend a lot of time in the Rush 24-7 uh email account, and I I scan subject lines is the first thing I do to determine whether something uh is interesting or not, and I just I randomly, quite accidentally, uh hap well accidentally, just by chance, I happened to see a subject line says, I'm the guy waving at you.
+Well, you know, I go through my email a lot, and I spend a lot of time in the Rush 24-7 email account, and I scan subject lines as the first thing I do to determine whether something is interesting or not.

-So the guy is a subscriber, rush limbaugh.com.
+So the guy is a subscriber, rushlimbaugh.com.

 So I read it, and he tells me that he's plumber.

-He asks me to stop.
+He asks me to stop next time.

-Next time he'd just like to say hello.
+He'd just like to say hello.

-You know, I thought about it for a while.
+So, you know, I thought about it for a while.

 I finally today stopped.

-And I I wasn't even going to mention this until I saw a story in the New York Times.
+And I wasn't even going to mention this until I saw a story in the New York Times.

-And I it was a this is a second day story.
+And this is a second day story.

 The first day story was yesterday.